Top Benefits of Segmenting Your Email List Plus 5 Easy Ways To Get Started

 Sales Page Optimization freebie will be opted only by those who have a course-based business.

-2) Forms they have filled on your site - The forms they fill up on your site is also an effective indicator of their interests.
+The forms they fill up on your site are also an effective indicator of their interests.

 So when someone fills the contact form on my website, I know that they're inclined towards "done for you" services.
-Then I email only those people who had filled up my contact form
+So I would rather email them about my done for you services than my templates.

 Emails they have opened and clicked- When you sit down to study who opened your emails, who clicked the link and who didn't click open the email, you get a crystal clear reality check.